 - Cream cheese– Swirl through 1/2 cup of softened cream cheese through the middle of the bread before baking it.

 - Cranberries– Fold through fresh or frozen cranberries for a lovely tart twist to it.

 - Zucchini– Add some shredded zucchini for an extra nutritional boost, while keeping the bread super moist.

-- To store: Pumpkin bread can be stored at room temperature in a sealable container for up to 5 days.
+- To store: Leftovers will keep well at room temperature, covered, for up to 5 days.
 If you’d like the bread to keep longer, store it in the refrigerator and it will keep for at least a week.

 - To freeze: Place slices of the pumpkin bread in a ziplock bag and store them in the freezer for up to 6 months.